nONPROFIT Certificate Tuition & Financial Aid

 Marlboro has limited funds available for financial aid, so we would encourage you to start by exploring your eligibility for assistance from external sources, such as the programs described below.
 Vermont students intending to apply for Marlboro's need-based aid must also apply to VSAC.

-After your registration is on file, you can apply for Marlboro College financial aid using this online request for financial assistance.
-The Priority Financial Aid deadline is January 6, 2014.
-If you would like more information about financial aid, please contact the program director at email@example.com or (802) 451-7510.
+After your registration is on file, you can apply for Marlboro College financial aid using an online 'Request for Financial Aid' form.
+The Priority Financial Aid deadline is 2016 will be July 27, 2105.
+Additional funds may be available after that date.
+If you would like more information about financial aid, please contact the program director at firstname.lastname@example.org or (802) 251-7690.

 Our students have been successful applying for external sources of aid such as the following.
 Please note that these external resources are not affiliated with the Certificate in Nonprofit Management and all have independent application processes.
 You must apply directly to these programs.